ECZEMA ON BABY

 2. DIY Homemade Cream For My Baby’s Eczema

-As I was making my way on the new regime, I also tried to find out what I could put on my baby’s skin to soothe the eczema.
+As I was making my way to the new regime, I also tried to find out what I could put on my baby’s skin to soothe eczema.
 Because the prescribed emollient cream clearly didn’t work.
 The rash on his cheek was getting drier and redder by the day.

 So I began my research again.

-I came across hundreds of advice, tips and recipes of homemade cream for eczema on Google and Pinterest.
-There are many homemade cream recipes that I found and caught my interests, such as Whipped Eczema Cream by The Easy Homestead or Homemade Neem Balm by The Lovely Greens.
+I came across hundreds of advice, tips, and recipes of homemade cream for eczema on Google and Pinterest.
+There are many homemade cream recipes that I found and caught my interest, such as Whipped Eczema Cream by The Easy Homestead or Homemade Neem Balm by The Lovely Greens.

 All the recipes seemed similar one to another, so I personally chose to try the combination of Shea Butter, Coconut Oil, and Jojoba Oil.
 Because I think these three natural fats can complement each other to fight my baby’s skin rash.

 Apart from the three fats, I also added Rose Geranium and Sweet Orange essential oils in the cream.
-You can ask Mr. Google about the amazing benefits of these two oil for more details.
+These essential oils have so many amazing benefits.
 But I personally was sold when I found that these two combined together are claimed to have anti-inflammatory, anti-bacterial-, anti-microbial, anti-fungal, antiseptic, anti-aging, and calming property.
 I was unbelievably amazed.

-However, in honesty…the reason I chose these two essential oils was because they’re fairly affordable for me.
+However, in honesty…the reason I chose these two essential oils was that they’re fairly affordable for me.
 And judging by their benefits, I thought they should be good combinations for the butter and oil that I wanted to use.
 So, I bought them.
-And mixed them in my concoction :-).
+And mixed them in my concoction😊 .

 Here’s how I made my cream: